adamraider/blog/_posts/2017-12-21-live-out-of-a-backpack.md

 * Enable wifi calling on your phone to save data.
 * E-books are your new friends, if you must carry a paper book, give it to someone when you’re finished before you buy another.
 It’s a nice gesture and will keep your bag light. :)
 * Hotels are boring (and expensive).
 I stayed in: 4 AirBnBs, 1 apartment, 2 friend-of-a-friend's apartments, 1 hostel, and 1 hotel.
 * Don't bring a camera.
-Your phone is more than adequte, always available and doesn't add weight to your bag.
+Your phone is more than adequate, always available and doesn't add weight to your bag.
 * Hostels are really fun for short amounts of time.
 * Pre-download your favorite tunes from Spotify so you’re not wasting precious data.
 * Find joy not in things, but in experiences and the people you share them with.